French battleship Jean Bart (1911): World War I

 When France declared war on Germany on 2 August, the sisters were in Brest and departed for Toulon that night.
 They were met off Valencia, Spain, on the 6th by Courbet and the semi-dreadnoughts and because Jean Bart was having problems with her 305 mm ammunition and France had yet to load any.
 The ships rendezvoused with a troop convoy the following day and escorted it to Toulon.

 When France followed with a declaration of war on Austria-Hungary on 12 August, Vice-Admiral (Vice-amiral) Augustin Boué de Lapeyrère, now commander of the Allied naval forces in the Mediterranean, decided on a sortie into the Adriatic intended to force the Austro-Hungarian fleet to give battle.
 After rendezvousing with a small British force on the 15th, he ordered his forces to split with the battleships headed for Otranto, Italy, while the armoured cruisers patrolled off the Albanian coast.
-Before the two groups got very far apart, several Austro-Hungarian ships were spotted on 16 August and the Allied fleet was successful in cutting off and sinking the protected cruiser Zenta off Antivari, although the torpedo boat managed to escape.
+Before the two groups got very far apart, several Austro-Hungarian ships were spotted on 16 August and the Allied fleet was successful in cutting off and sinking the protected cruiser Zenta off Antivari, although the destroyer managed to escape.
 The following day, Boué de Lapeyrère transferred his flag to Jean Bart.
 On 1 September the 1st Naval Army briefly bombarded Austro-Hungarian coastal fortifications defending the Bay of Cattaro to discharge the unfired shells remaining in the guns after sinking Zenta.
-Boué de Lapeyrère transferred his flag to Jean Barts newly arrived sister on 11 September.
+Boué de Lapeyrère transferred his flag to Jean Bart's newly arrived sister on 11 September.
 Aside from several uneventful sorties into the Adriatic, the French capital ships spent most of their time cruising between the Greek and Italian coasts to prevent the Austro-Hungarian fleet from attempting to break out of the Adriatic.